 - Bushing: This is press fit into two roller link plates and is bisected by the pin in the pin link.

-Often times the plates are stamped with chain size (i.e. 40, 08B, C2040, etc.).
+Oftentimes the plates are stamped with chain size (i.e. 40, 08B, C2040, etc.).
 These can come in the form of numbers or letters stamped on the outside of the side plate and can help you to look up the full dimensions of your chain via manufacturer provided information.
 Because the roller chain must interact directly with sprockets and other moving machine parts, it is necessary to measure its dimensions precisely.
 Therefore, it is important to measure all components of the roller chain in order to identify the correct chain.